mrshll1001/ocds-sample-frameworks-data/README.md

 ## Dynamic Purchasing Systems
-A Dynamic Purchasing System (DPS) is similar to a Framework Agreement with the exception that new suppliers may be awarded a position on the system at any time.
+A Dynamic Purchasing System (DPS) is similar to a framework agreement with the exception that new suppliers may be awarded a position on the system at any time.

 + What implications does this have for our award model?